chris-morgan/zola/docs/content/documentation/content/taxonomies.md

 - `paginate_by`: if this is set to a number, each term page will be paginated by this much.
 - `paginate_path`: if set, will be the path used by paginated page and the page number will be appended after it.
 For example the default would be page/1
-- `rss`: if set to `true`, a RSS feed will be generated for each individual term.
+- `feed`: if set to `true`, a feed will be generated for each individual term.
 - `lang`: only set this if you are making a multilingual site and want to indicate which language this taxonomy is for

 Once this is done, you can then set taxonomies in your content and Zola will pick